Nemp - Noch ein Mp3-Player

 Nemp is free, portable and will not change anything in your files - as long as you do not explicitly allow it.

 Version 5.0.1 includes a greatly enhanced export function for the media library and fixes some bugs.
+Version 5.0.2 fixes an annoying bug with the taskbar preview that occurs with some monitor configurations.
 Details in the version history.

 ("Noch ein Mp3-Player" is german and translates to "Yet another MP3-Player")